 Click below for a special look at the Day in the Life of a SEED Student:

 Our Network is Greater Than the Sum of Its Parts, Too.

 As a network, we're able to leverage our collective knowledge and skills.
 We learn from each other.
 We grow together and develop our craft.
 And this doesn't just apply to staff--students benefit from this network, too!
 Here are just a few examples:

 Good educators and leaders use every resource available to improve their craft.
 Our SEED Summit ensures that we can leverage our most readily available and valuable asset: each other.
 The annual SEED Summit is a two-day professional retreat held each summer and attended by all SEED faculty and staff.
 The Summit is a space where staff can connect, reflect on the past, and look forward to the upcoming school year.
 It’s where SEED’s best practices, shared language, and expectations can be shared and tested.
 It’s a reminder that we are not in this most important work alone.

 SEED GRaduate institute

-Each summer, The SEED Foundation hosts recent graduates from both SEED DC and SEED Maryland for a weekend of professional and personal growth.
-The SEED Graduate Institute (SGI) is designed to helprecent graduates identify their career goals—and develop the plan and skills necessary to reach them.
-Engaging experts from various fields, SGI exposes SEED graduates to different career opportunities and enhances their social capital–providing them with the skills and knowledge needed to successfully navigate postsecondary education and employment.
+Each summer, The SEED Foundation hosts recent graduates from both SEED DC and SEED MD for a weekend of professional and personal growth.
+The SEED Graduate Institute (SGI) is designed to help recent graduates identify their career goals—and develop the plan and skills necessary to reach them.
+Engaging experts from various fields, SGI exposes SEED graduates to different career options and enhances their social capital–providing them with the skills and knowledge needed to successfully navigate postsecondary education and employment.
 Visit our CTS Programming page to learn more.